playportal-studio/PPSDK-Unity/README.md

 1. Clone the **PPSDK-Unity** repo.
 2. To import, select **Assets** > **Import Package** > **Custom Package...** and select **PPSDK-Unity.unitypackage**.
 3. Import TMP Essentials by going to **Window** > **TextMeshPro** > **Import TMP Essential Resources**.

+**NOTE**: If you are getting errors in your console related to TextMeshPro, even after importing **TMP Essential Resources**, they should be cleared if you run your project.